Pop Archives

 The Strangeloves were photographed with somebody’s idea of an outback look, with zebra skins and African drums.
 Wrong continent, mate, but they did end up with a hit song Down Under, thanks to Johnny Young.

-Feldman, Goldstein and Gottehrer were mainly behind-the-scenes guys (“masquerading as a band” as Rob Finnis puts it).
-They needed a real band to back them on stage after their Strangeloves record I’ve Got Candy made the charts (1965, #11 USA).
-In this way they met a young band from Ohio that became The McCoys and had a big hit with Hang On Sloopy (1965, #1 USA), an FGG production.
+When FG&G were in Dayton, Ohio with The Strangeloves they discovered a young band that would soon have a hit as The McCoys with Hang On Sloopy (1965, #1 USA), an FGG production.
 It was a Bert BernsWes Farrell composition, previously released by The Vibrations as My Girl Sloopy (1964, #24 USA).

 Feldman, Goldstein and Gottehrer wrote and produced Sorrow, a McCoys B-side that was later rearranged to good effect by Britain’s Merseys (1966, #4 UK) and famously remade by David Bowie for his album Pin Ups, also a hit single (1973, #3 UK).